l460289052/Orbitool/readme.md

 similar to 'Import', but don't delete original mass list.

 eg. your mass list has 3 peaks a, b, c.
-And a OribitMassList file or csv file contains a mass list including peaks a, b, d, e.
+And a OrbitMassList file or csv file contains a mass list including peaks a, b, d, e.
 You can use merge to make your mass list become peaks a, b, c, d, e

 ## Tabs